 It seems the body can adapt and get used to the same old foods and exercises day in day out.
 At first you get great results, but then over time and as the body adapts things start to come to a standstill and you find you need to work harder and harder to get the same results.

 This is so disheartening, especially when you’re putting a lot of your time, effort and money into these virtuous acts.
-Frustration sets in and sometimes this can cause you to give up completely, which of course only makes matters worse.
+Frustration sets in, and sometimes this can cause you to give up completely which of course only makes matters worse.

 Eating the Right Foods

-The more you can eat of high quality, antioxidant rich foods the better; but do remember to add them towards your daily calorie and fat count and not just as an added extra.
+The more you can eat of high quality, antioxidant rich foods the better.
+But, do remember to add them towards your daily calorie and fat count and not just as an added extra.
 They still contain calories, and calories always need to be burnt off in order to not be laid down as fat.

 Building Lean Muscle Mass

 And, as many plant foods are in fact lower on the alkalinity scale it makes sense that they may help lower chronic inflammation in the body, in turn lowering your chances of certain inflammatory diseases.

 Benefits of Muscle Mass

-When you build lean muscle mass in general it means you will have extra protection for all your major joints.
-This is a very good thing as it will keep your body more stable not only during exercise, but also doing any other everyday tasks, thus making you much less prone to injuries and sprains in general.
+When you build lean muscle mass in general, it means you will have extra protection for all your major joints.
+This is a very good thing as it will keep your body more stable not only during exercise, but also doing any other everyday tasks.
+Thus making you much less prone to injuries and sprains in general.

 Your connective tissue and ligaments will also become stronger and less prone to injury.
 This will help protect your body from many age related joint problems AND make you much stronger in every day life.

-Strength and resistance training will push your body into strengthening your bones as it adapts to all the extra stress put upon it meaning less chance of breakages.
+Strength and resistance training will push your body into strengthening your bones as it adapts to all the extra stress put upon it, meaning less chance of breakages.

 This is why it is vital you do as much as you can for your health now, and exercise just happens to be one of the major things you can do to help negate some of the constant damage being put upon your body.
-A highly plant based diet will work wonders for cleaning out your system and detoxifying your body along with lots of specific detoxifying foods.
+A highly plant based diet will work wonders for cleaning out your system and detoxifying your body, along with lots of detoxifying foods.

 This means that all excess sugars floating around in the bloodstream will literally be absorbed into the muscles.
-And as your muscles will carry on reglycogenating for the next 24 hours you will also be keeping your blood sugar under control in that time too.
+And as your muscles will carry on reglycogenating for the next 24 hours, you will also be keeping your blood sugar under control in that time too.